Galway Theatre Festival (May) – 2027 Ultimate Guide

 🌆 Other Things to Do While Visiting the Galway Theatre Festival

-Make the most of your trip by exploring Galway’s top attractions, cultural spots, and nearby day trips alongside the Galway Theatre Festival.
+Make the most of your trip by exploring Galway’s top attractions, cultural spots, and nearby day trips.
+Since we’ve spent so much time exploring the city, we’ve found that balancing the intensity of the festival with these local experiences makes for the perfect getaway.

 📍 Classic Galway Highlights